IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 MaxRatioDwUp          Maximum ratio downward to upward operating reserves                                                            p.u.
 Sbase                 Base power used in the DCPF                                                                                    MW
-ReferenceNode         Reference node used in the DCPF TimeStep              Duration of the time step for the load levels (hourly, bi-hourly, trihourly, etc.)                             h
+ReferenceNode         Reference node used in the DCPF TimeStep              Duration of the time step for the load levels (hourly, bi-hourly, tri-hourly, etc.)                             h
 EconomicBaseYear      Base year for economic parameters affected by the discount rate                                                year
 AnnualDiscountRate    Annual discount rate                                                                                           p.u.
 ====================  =============================================================================================================  =========

-A time step greater than one hour it is a convenient way to reduce the load levels of the time scope.
-The moving average of the demand, upward/downward operating reserves, variable generation/consumption/storage and ESS energy inflows/outflows over the time step load levels is assigned to active load levels (e.g., the mean value of the three hours is associated to the third hour in a trihourly time step).
+A time step greater than one hour is a convenient way to reduce the load levels of the time scope.
+The moving average of the demand, upward/downward operating reserves, variable generation/consumption/storage, and ESS energy inflows/outflows over the time step load levels is assigned to active load levels (e.g., the mean value of the three hours is associated with the third hour in a trihourly time step).

 Period
 ------